 And so, I set out to be a Naturopathic Doctor and haven't looked back since.
 My biggest surprise however, is how open medical doctors can be to my alternative approach.
 More and more research keeps coming out about how living a healthier life by eating more of this or taking more of that or exercising more, that it is good to know that society as a whole is taking notice.
 In the end, I am not against western medicine.
 I believe that for specific conditions it works really well and when people need surgery, we have made leaps and bounds in that field and it all definitely has a place in keeping people healthy.
 The alternative approach is also very fitting in the society by focusing not only in treatment of a condition but also the prevention of reoccurrence by getting to the root of the problem.
 All in all, both sides have a place and it is up to us practitioners to give the patient all the information they need to make the best decision for their own healthcare.

 Copyright © 2018 Dr. Albert Iarz, ND - All Rights Reserved.

-I am now offering Registered Massage Therapy Services at New Roots Therapy.
+Offering Direct Billing for Registered Massage Therapy services at both of my clinic locations.
 Massage Therapy can help soothe tired and achy muscles, relieve muscle tension, and reduce pain.